haberdashPI/Weber.jl/docs/src/trial_guide.md

     Long running moments will lead to latency issues.
 Make sure all functions that run in a moment terminate relatively quickly.

-!!! warning "Play sounds after a delay."

-    To get the most accurate timing when playing a sound make sure it occurs by itself, during a moment that has some non-zero delta.
-That is, do not call `moment(play,mysound)`, *do* call `moment(SOA,play,mysound)`.
-This
-    ensures that there is sufficient time to prepare the sound for presentation so that it occurs exactly when you want it to.
-The exact amount of delay necessary to play the sound accurately will depend on your hardware and operating system.
-You will recieve warnings about delays that are too fast to handle.

 !!! warning "Sync visuals to the refresh rate."

     Visuals synchronize to the screen refresh rate.
 You can